-The world champions went into the match needing only a point to finish ahead of France, but they never looked like dropping points on their way to a comfortable win.
+The world champion went into the match needing only a point to finish ahead of France, but never looked like dropping points on its way to a comfortable win.

-Georgia should have equalised a few minutes later as Casillas parried Tornike Okriashvili's shot into the path of Nikoloz Gelashvili, but the forward fired over the open goal.
+Georgia should have equalized a few minutes later as Casillas parried Tornike Okriashvili's shot into the path of Nikoloz Gelashvili, but the forward fired over the open goal.

-Unsurprisingly, Spain's superiority continued into the second half, but they found the Georgia defence tougher to break down before eventually doubling their lead.
+Unsurprisingly, Spain's superiority continued into the second half, but the team found the Georgia defense tougher to break down before eventually doubling the lead.

 Aleksander Amisulashvili attempted to clear a cross from the left, but he headed the ball straight at Gerard Pique and Mata lashed the ball into the bottom corner, three minutes after coming on.

 With 22 minutes to play, Iniesta would still have been hopeful of getting a goal of his own and he produced a good effort with his left foot that was deflected over.

 Mata was also finding space and he nearly set Navas up in the 72nd minute with a low cross to the back post, but the Manchester City forward was crucially tackled at the vital moment.